arkmanager/ark-server-tools/README.md

 # ARK: Survival Evolved Linux Server Tools

+This tool allows you to manage any ARK: Survival Evolved linux server without having to remember long commands.
+It provides a lot of features, to get the full list check the **Commands** section on the bottom of this page.

 ## Pre-requisites

 To install ARK Server Tools you must have already installed **SteamCMD** following this guide: